cygnus77/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

-MPC predicts the vehicle trajectory for N timesteps, each dt seconds apart.
+MPC predicts the vehicle trajectory for `N` timesteps, each `dt` seconds apart.
 MPC optimizer selectes actuator values that minimizes the error between predicted trajectory and desired trajectory over the N timesteps.

-Since at each iteration, we only select the first actuator values, computing a very large trajectory (N > 20) is wasteful.
+Since at each iteration, we only select the first set of actuator values, computing a very large trajectory (N > 20) is wasteful.
 However too short a trajectory might miss planning for a sharp curve that the car is just about to encounter.

 Likewise, a short value of dt will effetively reduce the trajectory length, whereas a very large dt value will prevent the car from reacting to changes quickly.

 At faster speeds, dt value has to be smaller, as the trajectory will grow longer because of more ground being covered in a shorter time span.

-I set a target speed of more than 80mph and after a few trials, I selected N = 10 and dt = 0.05.
+I set a target speed of more than 80mph and after some experimentation, I selected N = 10 and dt = 0.05.

 ### Polynomial Fitting and MPC Preprocessing

-Converting coordinates, angles into a coordinate space relative to the vehicle's current position and angle, called `Vehicle Coordinate Space` makes calculations much easier.
+Since the simulator provides waypoints instead of a polynomial (as a path-planning module would), we would have to compute one.
+The first step is to convert coordinates and angles into a uniform coordinate space that is relative to the vehicle's current position and angle, called `Vehicle Coordinate Space`.

 Waypoints are converted to vehicle space by tranlating them to vehicle origin and rotating them to vehicle's orientation.
 Then we fit a 3rd degree polynomial to the waypoints and obtain a set of coefficients that describe it.
 This polynomial describes the path the car should aim to be on.